 - Once tender, pour cauliflower mixture into a food processor.

-- Add in bacon and gouda cheese.
+- Add in 4 slices of cooked, chopped bacon and 1/3 C shredded gouda cheese.
 Blend until desired consistency.

 **Recipe from I Breathe I’m Hungry (my sentiments, exactly!)

 What do you think?
 Did this recipe make the cut for you or did it crumble?
 What would you do differently?
 Leave a comment below! 🙂